Welcome to Haverford!

 - Mathematics Placement Exam: August 8

 The Mathematics Placement Exam is now active.
 All Haverford students are required to take at least one quantitative course before they graduate, and the Math Placement Exam is required for all incoming students of the class of 2020.IMPORTANT NOTE: If you are expecting math AP scores, do NOT take the Math Placement exam until you have received and are able to report your results.
-You should also take the Academic Integrity Tutorial before you take any placement exam.
 Physics, Economics, and some languages also require a placement exam.
 Please review those placements in the “Action May Be Required” section.

 - Chemistry Placement Exam: August 8

 IMPORTANT NOTE: If you are expecting AP scores, do NOT take the Chemistry Placement exam until you have received and are able to report your results.
-You should also take the Academic Integrity Tutorial before you take any placement exam.
 Physics, Economics, and some languages also require a placement exam.
 Please review those placements in the “Action May Be Required” section.

 - Sexual Assault Tutorial: BEFORE you arrive on campus

 Some of you may already be very familiar with and knowledgeable about many aspects of these issues.
 Others may not be.
-To insure that all incoming students can come into these discussions with a common base of knowledge, we are asking all first-year students to complete a required, 30-minute on-line course entitled, “Lasting Choices: Protecting Our Campus From Sexual Assault.”
+To insure that all incoming students can come into these discussions with a common base of knowledge, we are asking all first-year students to complete two required, 30-40 minute on-line courses:

 Please make sure to complete these courses before you arrive on campus in August.